ganyicz/vscode-livewire-sfc/README.md

 - **Blade Mode**: Activated when editing template section, or when scrolled to areas where Blade content is visible
 - **PHP Mode**: Activated when editing PHP blocks, or when scrolled to areas where PHP content is visible

 When you scroll to a section where only PHP code is visible (and Blade portions are off-screen), the language mode automatically switches to PHP, and vice versa.
 This approach ensures that all existing language server features remain fully functional for both PHP and Blade content.

-**Note**: Brief syntax highlighting transitions may occur during mode switches.
+Brief syntax highlighting transitions may occur during mode switches.
 This is expected behavior and minimal in practice.

+**Note**: The extension assumes you already have an extension that adds Blade language mode.
+Consider installing the [Official Laravel extension](https://marketplace.visualstudio.com/items?itemName=laravel.vscode-laravel) to get full Blade support.

 ## Contributing